JingwenLuo7/ComplexSystem/Project_BlockII/Project_Summary.md

         $$
         - Equations (1a) - (1c)
           - $P$ and $Q$ are controlled and vary in the course of time. **(Why R not???)**
-          - a positive and a negative term measuring increases or decreases respectively.
+          - a positive and a negative term measuring increases or decreases, respectively.
         - Equation (1a)  for $P$ (above the reference value)
-          - increase is linked to the excess $Q$
+          - An increase is linked to the excess $Q$
-            - with a proportionality constant a measuring metabolic efficiency $a$
+            - with a proportionality constant, a measuring metabolic efficiency $a$
           -  decreases with a metabolic energy dissipation rate
              - characterized by a **Michaelian function** ($M$)
-               - the Michaelis-Menten type encountered in enzyme kinetics, where the reaction rate initially rises with the level of substrate and reaches a maximum value when the substrate level becomes large.
+               - The Michaelis-Menten type is encountered in enzyme kinetics, where the reaction rate initially rises with the level of substrate and reaches a maximum value when the substrate level becomes large.
-             - reaches a maximum value, b, when excess $P$ is much larger than constant $K$
+             - reaches a maximum value, b, when the excess $P$ is much larger than the constant $K$
                - $K$ measures the value of $P$ yielding half-maximum rate.
              - Similar results are obtained when the sink for $P$ is of a linear form ($–bP$).
            - parameters $a$ and $b$ have a metabolic meaning
-             - they measure how weight P increases with food intake Q
+             - They measure how weight P increases with food intake Q
              - or decreases autonomously due to energy dissipation.
        - Equation (1b) for $Q$
          - increase at a maximum rate $V_1$ multiplied by a $M$ function